Quarriers Homes, Bridge of Weir, Renfrewshire

 In November 1864, on his way home one evening, he was moved by an encounter with a young boy who was crying after his stock and night's earnings had been stolen by an older boy.
 He then took up the cause of street children, first by setting up a Shoe-black Brigade.
 The shoe-blacks were provided with a shoe-cleaning kit and uniform, the cost of which they gradually repaid from their earnings.
 They were also required to attend school classes in the evening and a Sunday school.
 A similar scheme followed for another group of Glasgow children who sold newspapers in the city's streets.
 A third enterprise, the Parcel Brigade, provide a team of uniformed parcel carriers who charged their customers a rate of 2d. per half mile, or 3d. a mile.
 The three brigades had a joint headquarters — the 'Industrial Brigade Home' — in the Trongate.
 The schemes were not as successful as Quarrier had hoped and were wound up within a few years.

 In addition to the Orphan Homes, Quarrier contributed to his country's health care provision.
-In 1896, he set Scotland's first sanatorium for tuberculosis patients on a site adjacent to the village.
-This was followed by the creation of the "Colony of Mercy" providing care for sufferers of epilepsy.
+In 1896, he set up Scotland's first sanatorium for tuberculosis patients on a site adjacent to the village.
+This was followed by the creation of the 'Colony of Mercy' providing care for sufferers of epilepsy.
 However, the latter was not to open its doors until after William Quarrier's death which took place on October 16th, 1903.

 The layout of the site as it was in the mid-1890s is shown on the map below, published in 1897.